Methadone Clinic Danbury, CT

 Midwestern Connecticut Council On Alcoholism Inc/latino Outreach

-Midwestern Connecticut Council On Alcoholism Inc/latino Outreach is a methadone clinic in Danbury, CT situated in Fairfield County at 38 Old Ridgebury Road, 06810 zip code area that also includes suboxone treatment.
+Midwestern Connecticut Council On Alcoholism Inc/latino Outreach is a methadone treatment center in Danbury, Connecticut situated at 38 Old Ridgebury Road, 06810 zip code.
 Midwestern Connecticut Council On Alcoholism Inc/latino Outreach provides buprenorphine maintenance and suboxone prescription.
-Also, Midwestern Connecticut Council On Alcoholism Inc/latino Outreach provides transportation assistance, professional intervention and self-help groups.
-Midwestern Connecticut Council On Alcoholism Inc/latino Outreach provides opioid treatment for adults and young adults.
-Midwestern Connecticut Council On Alcoholism Inc/latino Outreach also provides detox service that consists of: opioid detox, alcohol detox and cocaine detoxification.
+Also, Midwestern Connecticut Council On Alcoholism Inc/latino Outreach provides case management, recovery coaches and social skills development.
+Midwestern Connecticut Council On Alcoholism Inc/latino Outreach provides opioid treatment for young adults and adults.
+Midwestern Connecticut Council On Alcoholism Inc/latino Outreach also provides detox service that consists of: cocaine detoxification, opioid detox and alcohol detox.

 Psychological Health Associates

-Psychological Health Associates is a methadone clinic in Danbury, CT located at 72 North Street, Suite 205, 06810 zip code area.
-In addition, Psychological Health Associates provides mental health services.
+Psychological Health Associates is a methadone treatment center in Danbury, CT situated at 72 North Street, Suite 205, 06810 zip code.
+In addition, Psychological Health Associates offers mental health services.
 Psychological Health Associates includes opioid treatment for children and adolescents.

 Call (866) 434-2077 for 24/7 help with treatment.